Our Team

 Therapeutic Framework: ACT, Queer and Gender Affirming, Feminist, Humanistic, DBT, and CBT

-Additional Certification: Applied Suicide Intervention Skills Training, Gender and Sexual Diversity in Youth, Students and Anxiety, Making Sense of Trauma
+Additional Certifications: Applied Suicide Intervention Skills Training, Gender and Sexual Diversity in Youth, Students and Anxiety, Making Sense of Trauma

 Treatment Areas: Behaviour, Relationships, Anxiety, Depression, Grief, Trauma, Identity Exploration and Transitioning, Emotional Regulation, Psychological Assessment